salrashid123/go-grpc-bazel-docker/README.md

 ### Specify docker image

 Specify a docker repo to by setting the `repository` command here.
-In the case below, its on dockerhub as handle `salrashid123`
+In the case below, its container registry `gcr.io/project_id`

 ```bazel
 container_image(